somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 bash:~ somos$ ls -l /usr/local/lib/opensc-pkcs11.so lrwxr-xr-x  1 somos  admin  44 13 oct 21:02 /usr/local/lib/opensc-pkcs11.so -> ../Cellar/opensc/0.19.0/lib/opensc-pkcs11.so
 {% endhighlight %}

 Why would you delete the symlinks and copy the files to `/usr/local/lib/`?
 The ssh-agent has an option for that.
-Make sure to always launch your ssh-agent, before using ssh-add, using the options -P:
+Make sure to always launch your ssh-agent using the options -P:
 {% highlight bash %}
 eval  `ssh-agent -s  -P /usr/local/lib/*,/usr/local/Cellar/opensc/*/lib/*.so,/usr/local/opt/opensc/lib/*.so,/usr/local/Cellar/yubico-piv-tool/*/lib/*.dylib`
 {% endhighlight %}

+Launch the ssh-agent before using ssh-add otherwise, MacOS will start a default ssh-agent automatically {: .notice--warning}

 To make it easier, I added the following lines to my .bash_profile:
 {% highlight bash %}